 - When Master’s or doctoral degree marks would typically be used for calculating an applicant’s academic eligibility but are not available, for example, because the master’s degree courses were graded on a pass-fail basis, the average will be calculated using the most recent, available, undergraduate or graduate marks.

 Students who do not meet these minimum should not apply, as they will be disqualified.

-You must submit your completed 2017-18 OGS application on or before the deadline specified by the department/program you are applying to.
+You must submit your completed 2022-23 OGS application on or before the deadline specified by the Department/Program you are applying to.
 The deadline will appear in your OGS application manager once you select your program.
 Note that different programs have different OGS application deadlines.

-- Follow the instructions below to set up an OGS application account.
+- Follow the instructions for "Applying for an Ontario Graduate Scholarship at Queen's" below to set up an OGS application account.

-- Then follow the instructions below to complete and submit your 2017-18 OGS application.
+- Then follow the instructions to complete and submit your 2022-23 OGS application.

-- The on screen instructions will also help you successfully complete your application.
-These instructions appear at the top or bottom of the screen, or wherever a button which read “Click for details” appears.
+- The on-screen instructions will also help you successfully complete your application.
+These instructions appear at the top or bottom of the screen, or wherever a button which reads “Click for details” appears.